1. State of the art, project management and documentation¶

 Step 2¶

-To start, I began to build out my main objectives for this week.
-Our student checklist describes this week as allowing others to get to know you as a peer and to begin learning and understanding how to properly addi nformation to your site and also how to properly navigate your lab experience.
-Personally, I am the director of a fab lab located at Fort Valley State University.
-Thankfully, this means i'm pretty much at home when I come into the lab space.
+To start, I reviwed our student checklist.
+This week is about allowing others to get to know you as a peer and to begin learning and understanding how to properly add information to your site and also how to properly navigate your local lab.
+As the director of a fab lab located at Fort Valley State University, I am pretty much 'at home' when I come into my Fabricademy lab space.
 Understanding the Github Repository was another thing entirely.

 Let's Talk About Git Hub (GitHub?)